bihealth/sodar-core/docs/source/dev_project_app.rst

 similar to UI view mixins.
 Base REST API classes without a project context can also be used in site apps.

-For views which returns ``HTTP 503`` errors, we provide a general purpose ``APIException`` subclass called ``ServiceUnavailable``.
+For views which return ``HTTP 503`` errors, we provide a general purpose ``APIException`` subclass called ``ServiceUnavailable``.

 See the